Rough fir board

 Key points

-- ✓ Multiple dimensions — width 150mm and 200mm — thickness 24mm to suit every project
+- ✓ Several dimensions – width 150mm and 200mm – thickness 24mm to suit every project

 - ✓ Lengths 200 and 240cm – can be cut on site

-- ✓ Rough solid fir — class 2 — indoor and outdoor use with appropriate treatment in protected areas
+- ✓ Raw solid fir – class 2 – interior and protected exterior with appropriate treatment

 - ✓ Untreated – finish and protection to be applied according to exposure

-- ✓ Sold individually — order the exact quantity needed
+- ✓ Sold individually – order the exact quantity required

 Uses and applications

-Ideal for DIY and self-build projects: concrete formwork, structural cladding, wardrobe backing, boxes, packaging.
-The 150mm width suits compact projects, the 200mm width covers larger surfaces.
+Ideal for DIY and self-build projects: concrete formwork, structural cladding, cupboard backing, casings, packaging.
+The 150mm width suits compact projects, the 200mm width suits larger surfaces to be covered.

 Store boards flat on a ventilated support, off the ground, before installation.
-Allow an expansion gap of 3 to 5mm between each board for outdoor use — wood expands in width with moisture.
-Fix with A4 stainless steel or galvanised screws to avoid rust marks on the wood.
+Allow an expansion gap of 3 to 5mm between each board for outdoor use – timber expands in width according to moisture content.
+Fix with A4 stainless steel or galvanised screws to avoid rust stains on the wood.
 For vertical cladding, use counter-batten battens to ensure ventilation behind the cladding.

 Maintenance and protection

-In dry indoor conditions, no treatment is required for a structural application.
-For a visible surface, sand with 80-grit then 120-grit before applying oil, varnish or paint.
-Outdoors, fungicide-insecticide treatment is essential — rough fir is particularly sensitive to moisture.
+For dry indoor use, no treatment required for a structural application.
+For a visible surface, sand to 80-grit then 120-grit before applying oil, varnish or paint.
+Outdoors, fungicide-insecticide treatment is essential – raw fir is particularly sensitive to moisture.

-For formwork or structural cladding, the 200mm rough fir board is suitable without sanding or preparation.
-For a visible surface (wardrobe backing, cladding), a quick sand with 80-grit paper significantly improves the finish.
+For formwork or structural cladding, the 200mm raw fir board is suitable without sanding or preparation.
+For a visible surface (cupboard back, cladding), a quick sand with 80-grit paper considerably improves the result.

-Please note before purchasing: The rough fir board may show width variations due to sawing — measure each piece before installation if consistency is important for your project.
+Important before purchasing: Raw fir boards may show width variations due to sawing – measure each piece before installation if consistency is important for your project.

 Frequently asked questions

-What is the difference between a rough board and a planed board?
+What is the difference between a raw board and a planed board?

-The rough board retains the sawn appearance — slightly irregular surface, natural texture, slightly larger dimensions.
-The planed board has been machine-processed on its faces to achieve a smooth surface and precise dimensions.
-For visible cladding or a decorative application, planed gives a more refined finish.
-For formwork or a concealed structure, rough is sufficient and more economical.
+The raw board retains the sawn appearance – slightly irregular surface, natural texture, slightly larger dimensions.
+The planed board has been machined on its faces to achieve a smooth surface and precise dimensions.
+For visible cladding or a decorative application, planed gives a more refined result.
+For formwork or a concealed structure, raw is sufficient and more economical.

 How to avoid shrinkage cracks on untreated boards?

-Shrinkage cracks are natural on untreated solid wood — they do not affect the strength of the board.
-To limit them, store boards under cover until installation, apply a saturator or oil as soon as the board is put into use, and avoid alternating exposure to rain and intense sun.
+Shrinkage cracks are natural in untreated solid timber – they do not affect the strength of the board.
+To minimise them, store boards under cover until installation, apply a saturator or oil as soon as they are put into use, and avoid alternating exposure to rain and intense sunlight.
 On wide boards (200mm), cracks may be more pronounced than on narrow formats.

-Can these boards be used for an indoor floor?
+Can these boards be used for an interior floor?

-Yes, for dry indoor use.
-For a visible floor, sand the visible face (80-grit then 120-grit) and apply a floor varnish or parquet oil.
-The 27mm thickness (rough) is sufficient for a floor on joists at a maximum 40cm centre spacing.
+Yes, indoors in dry conditions.
+For a visible floor, sand the exposed face (80-grit then 120-grit) and apply a floor varnish or oil.
+The 27mm (raw) thickness is sufficient for a floor on joists at a maximum spacing of 40cm.

-Do these boards need to be treated before outdoor installation?
+Should these boards be treated before outdoor installation?

-Untreated fir is sensitive to moisture outdoors — a fungicide-insecticide treatment is essential before outdoor installation.
-In dry indoor conditions, no treatment is required.
+Untreated fir is sensitive to moisture outdoors – a fungicide-insecticide treatment is essential before outdoor installation.
+For dry indoor use, no treatment is required.

 Can these boards be painted or stained directly?